-Chimichurri is an Argentine dipping sauce.
+Chimichurri (sometimes misspelled as chimichuri) is an Argentine dipping sauce.
 Some have said that “Argentinians put it on everything.”
 We have discovered that it goes great on pasta, in place of a pesto sauce.
 Fry up a few strips of deer (venison) steak and serve on top of the pasta and pesto, with some grated Pecorino Romano cheese.

 Here is my personal favorite recipe for authentic chimichurri sauce.
-You can mix it all together but I prefer to go through a 3-step process while preparing the sauce.
+You can mix it all together and blitz it in a blender, but I prefer to go through a 3-step process while preparing the sauce, if you have a little time while cooking the steaks and pasta.

-1/2 Cup Olive Oil (For a more mellow flavor use a neutral flavored oil)
+1/2 Cup Olive Oil (or for a more mellow flavor use a neutral flavored oil such as avocado)

-1/4 Cup Red Wine Vinegar or Sushi Vinegar
+1/4 Cup Red Wine Vinegar (or we like sushi vinegar)

-1 small bunch flat leaf-parsley; chopped (should equal about 1/2 cup)
+1 small bunch flat leaf-parsley, roughly chopped (should equal about 1/2 cup)

 1 Tablespoon dried oregano